lucasm/findto/README.md

 </p>

-## Opening the Web search
+## 🌎 Opening the Web searches

 Findto is a Web search app made to do more productive searches.
 You can use the power of multiple search engines and sources to find anything, with freedom and privacy.

 Findto have the mission to make searches truly free, **putting people in control of the search algorithms** — and not the inverse.
-Findto proposes a new Web search experience, being open and collaborative tool, encouraging diversity and discoverability on the Web.
+Findto proposes a new Web search experience, being an open and collaborative search tool, to encourage choice, diversity and discoverability on the Web.

-### Features
+## 🌈 Features

-- **Search Categories** — Quickly search the same term in multiple search engines and categories to find exactly what you are looking for in the most pouplar sources.
+- **Multiple  Search** — Quickly search the same term in multiple search engines.

+- **Categories** — Explore the search categories to find exactly what you are looking for in most popular sources.

-- **Trends** — Trending searches, contents and places nearby you.
-Local weather info.
+- **Trends** — Trending searches, contents, weather and places nearby you.

-- **Privacy Rank** — Get a score of how compromised the search provider is about your privacy.
+- **Privacy Rank** — Get a privacy score of how compromised the search provider is about treat your personal data.

 - **Autocomplete** — Auto suggestions of search terms as you type.

-- **Voice Search** — Universal speech recognition enable use voice to search anywhere.
+- **Voice Search** — Use your voice to search anywhere.

 - **Accessibility** — Hight contrast, dark theme, mutable layout and access keys.